Data-Connexxus/.github/profile/README.md

 the great work has been done over the last several years by unique individuals and companies like Red Hat, IBM, Microsoft, and others.

 Driven by our belief in <b>data as an asset</b> and all the feedback we have received, our focus will be on a community-based effort to focus on a wide variety of data enablement capabilities.
 These capabilities are intended to be used in a variety of ways to enable data-driven assets like AI, APIs, Applications, reports, visualizations, and more to be created/delivered or enhanced.
 Since data is the electricity that powers businesses and the cornerstone of companies’ success in the digital era, we are focused more on enabling data-driven capabilities.

 Here is a visual about the platform's high-level capabilities it enables:

 ![Capabilities](Data-Jedi-Toolbelt.png)

-# Community Basic Understandings
+# Community Guiding Principles

+* <b> Data is the Asset </b>
 * All assets operate under the open/community source model.
 All repositories are provided under open source Apache-2 licensing model.
 Here is the <a href="https://opensource.org/licenses/Apache-2.0" target="_blank">Apache-2.0</a> licensing model.
-* Our model is not some "freemium" or offering-based model with versions and scaled capabilities.
+* Our efforts are not built around some "freemium" or offering-based model with versions and scaled capabilities.
-* We believe in the "powered by" model so we aim to help anyone incorporate our assets into their offerings.
+* We believe in the "powered by" model so we aim to help anyone incorporate our assets into their organizations or offerings.
+* The platform is driven by the data tier and supported by technology.

 # Platform
 Feel free to check out our [repository layout page](https://github.com/DataJediToolbelt/.github/blob/main/profile/RepositoryLayout.md) that is intended to provide some context to the numerous repositories we have in place.
 Since we are bringing so many capabilities to bear, a platform that supports and sustains these is critical.
 For simplicity's sake, we break down the platform into two core areas: the data model and the technology that supports the data model.
 As we have gone to this simplified perspective, all the components shown in the visual are capabilities surfaced by settings and data-driven configuration to address simple or complex needs.